 3. Pick Whole Foods, Not Packaged Junk

-Steer clear of anything that you can’t identify, and instead try apple slices with peanut butter, a small bowl of oats, or plain popcorn with a sprinkle of tasty salt.
-Eating real food like this will provide your body with the nutrients it knows how to manage and won’t spike your blood sugar.
+Avoid anything you can’t recognize, and instead try apple slices with peanut butter, a small bowl of oats or plain popcorn with a sprinkle of delicious salt.
+You can fill up on real food like this, which will give your body the nutrients it understands how to deal with and not drive a spike into your blood sugar.
+According to the American Diabetes Association, it is best to get your foods as nature made them.

 4. Keep an Eye on Your Portions